iranianpep/ajax-live-search/README.md

 How to Install
 ================
-1.Copy the folders including ajax, class, css, font, img and js folders to your project.
+1. Copy the folders including ajax, class, css, font, img and js folders to your project.

-2.Open index.php and copy div with the class name ls_container somewhere in your page.
+2. Open index.php and copy div with the class name ls_container somewhere in your page.
 Also do not forget to include links to CSS and JavaScript files includingstyle.min.css, fontello.css, animation.css, fontello-ie7.css, script.min.js and jquery-1.11.1.min.js.

-3.config.php that is located in class folder contains all the settings for AJAX Live Search:
+3. config.php that is located in class folder contains all the settings for AJAX Live Search:

 - HOST: Hostname of your database that is usually localhost.
 - DATABASE: Name of your database.